mikenomitch/caddy-tlsnomad/README.md

 # TO DOs

+- Fix delete code (see test)
+- Finish Stat (is this a must do? - copy Consul?)
+- Finish List (is this a must do? - copy Consul?)
+- Get all tests passing
-- Figure out how this gets swapped in
+- Ensure this works with "."s in variable names (or correct somehow)
-- Remove errors library
-- Remove any unnecessary libs/functionality
-- Get a test running
-- Test out locally
+- Test locally manually
-- Add acknowledgements

-## This is based off of pteich/caddy-tlsconsul, big thanks to pteich for that

-# Caddy Certmagic TLS cluster support for Nomad Secure Variables
+# Caddy Certmagic TLS cluster support for Nomad Variables

-[Nomad Secure Variable](https://github.com/hashicorp/nomad) Storage for [Caddy](https://github.com/caddyserver/caddy) TLS data.
+[Nomad Variable](https://github.com/hashicorp/nomad) Storage for [Caddy](https://github.com/caddyserver/caddy) TLS data.

-This cluster plugin enables Caddy 2 to store TLS data like keys and certificates as Nomad Secure Variables so you don't have to rely on a shared filesystem.
+This cluster plugin enables Caddy 2 to store TLS data like keys and certificates as Nomad Variables so you don't have to rely on a shared filesystem.
 This allows you to use Caddy 2 in distributed environment and use a centralized storage for auto-generated certificates that is shared between all Caddy instances.